0x0539/tap.io/README.md

 ### Efficient Use of Bandwidth

-In theory, the only communication between server and client are tiny event messages from clients (such as keyboard input events) and server-side events such as spawning monsters.
-That, of course, does not count resources that have to be downloaded on client initialization.
+Once a client has been initialized, communication is kept to a minimum.
+Only essential information is exchanged -- tiny event messages from clients (such as keyboard input events) and server-side events such as spawning monsters.
+Additionally, all communication is done over WebSockets (if supported by the browser), which reduces the overhead of repeatedly establishing TCP connections when compared to protocols such as HTTP.

 ### State as Pure Data